amgrubb/amgrubb.github.io/_pages/about.md

   - /about.html
 ---

+**SURF 2022** [I'm hiring SURF students this summer.
+Please apply and rank my lab highly.](https://smithcollege.qualtrics.com/jfe/form/SV_0weEdxIWxMU9iCy) _Note: The last page of the application, asks for a title and brief description of the project.
+This field is not used in computer science.
+Please enter a short description from any of [my labs project](https://amgrubb.github.io/projects/)._

+### Intro

 I joined [Smith College](www.smith.edu) as an Assistant Professor in the Department of [Computer Science](http://cs.smith.edu/) in 2019.
 I completed my Doctorate and Masters at the University of Toronto in Computer Science, and my Bacholors at the University of Waterloo in Software Engineering.

 ### Student Hours

-Thursdays 4:15-5:15pm or by appointment in Ford Hall 355.
+Spring 2022: T.B.A. <!--Thursdays 4:15-5:15pm or by appointment in Ford Hall 355.  -->
 Appointments: [https://tinyurl.com/grubb-app](https://tinyurl.com/grubb-app)

 ### Research